-This document is the Initial Study for the potential environmental effects of the City of Selma's determine the relative environmental impacts associated with a proposed project.
+This document is the Initial Study for the potential environmental effects of the City of Selma's (City) Casitas Selma Project (Project).
+An Initial Study is a preliminary analysis that is prepared to determine the relative environmental impacts associated with a proposed project.
 It is designed as a measuring mechanism to determine if a project will have a significant adverse effect on the environment, thereby triggering the need to prepare an Environmental Impact Report (EIR).
-This proposed Selma Casitas Project may have a significant effect upon the environment.
-A Notice of
+This Initial Study has been prepared consistent with CEQA Guidelines Section 15063, to determine if the proposed Selma Casitas Project may have a significant effect upon the environment.
+A Notice of Preparation (NOP) of an EIR has been prepared along with this IS.